This is a complete guide to video podcasting.

 Video Opens You to a Wider Audience

 As much as we like podcasts, there are plenty of people who prefer to consume video content.
 This should come as no surprise, YouTube is the second largest social media platform.
-By adding a video element to your podcast, you gain access to a massive audience of potential fans.
+By adding a video element to your podcast, you gain access to a larger audience of potential fans.

 That’s exactly what happened to Andrea Raquelle, producer and content provider for the “Hey Frase” podcast.
 “Without video, we hit a plateau; we could not go past 10,000 [downloads],” she said.
 “When we started doing video recordings, we saw the best growth.
 It took two months to get to 35,000 [downloads].
 We noticed other influencers and podcasters in the space [with big download numbers].
 We can’t even compete with that if we don’t have video.”